namurphy/pytest-tutorial/03_Creating_and_running_a_test.md

 $ pytest
 ```

-This time we got a failure
+This time we got a failure, as expected!